sipkg/golang-win32-printer/README.md

 # golang-win32-printer

-Use golang language to encapsulate win32 print API to support printing pictures, strings, and files
+Use Go language to encapsulate win32 print API to support printing pictures, strings, and files.

-# Objective
+# win32 function encapsulated

-Used for system printing in Windows.
-The original idea was to add a print plug-in for web printing and obtain system information.
-Currently, the web printing function is too weak.

-# The win32 function call has been encapsulated, please refer to the win32 API document for details
+Please refer to the win32 API document for details.

 1. DeleteDC
 2. CreateDC